ncphillips/blog/content/post/front-matter-templates.md

 ## Front Matter Templates (FMTs)

-We're setting out to build a customizable CMS for Jekyll and Hugo sites.
-A CMS that allows you to strip out the non-essential clutter from your UI and [Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/) are the first step in this direction.

 FMTs allow you to customize the presentation of the fields in your CMS.

-This is handy if your pages make use of [front](https://jekyllrb.com/docs/frontmatter/) [matter](https://gohugo.io/content/front-matter/).
+We're setting out to build a hackable CMS for Jekyll and Hugo sites.
+A CMS that allows you to strip out the non-essential clutter from your UI and [Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/){:style="background-color: rgb(255, 255, 255);"} are the first step in this direction.

 ## What you can do with FMTs